 When: Fridays, Saturdays, and Sundays in December.
 Noon and 2pm for the Santa Express and 5pm and 7pm for the Northern Lights Limited.

 Costs: Tickets are the same for adults, children, and seniors.
-They are $27.50 each for coach service and $50 each for first class service for the Northern Lights Limited, and $18 each for coach service and $40 each for first class for the Santa Express.
+They are $30 each for coach service and $55 each for first class service for the Northern Lights Limited, and $20 each for coach service and $45 each for first class for the Santa Express.
+Toddlers are $1, but do not receive a seat.

 Tickets sell out quickly, so it’s recommended you book in advance online.